Arab League prepares for Syria sanctions

 Alongside the mainly peaceful protests, armed insurgents have increasingly attacked military targets in recent weeks.
 Officials say 1,100 members of the security forces have been killed since the outbreak of uprising.

-A military spokesman said on Friday an "armed terrorist group" killed six pilots and four other personnel on an air force base between Homs and Palmyra, the day before.
+State news agency SANA reported funerals of 22 security force members on Saturday, including six pilots killed in an attack on an air force base between Homs and Palmyra two days earlier which the army says was carried out by an "armed terrorist group".

-"This confirms the involvement of foreign elements and their support of these terrorist operations in an effort to weaken the fighting capabilities of our forces," he said.
+"This confirms the involvement of foreign elements and their support of these terrorist operations in an effort to weaken the fighting capabilities of our forces," the army said on Friday.

 The account fits the government narrative that it faces an armed insurrection by trouble-makers backed by its enemies, rather than a largely peaceful pro-democracy movement inspired by the Arab Spring revolts which toppled the rulers of Tunisia, Egypt and Libya and may have forced out Yemen's president.

-State television also showed pictures of thousands of people demonstrating in central Damascus "expressing their rejection of the Arab League decision against Syria".
+State television showed footage of thousands of people demonstrating in the Mediterranean city of Latakia on Saturday, condemning the Arab League for taking a stance against Syria and chanting in support of Assad.

-(Reporting by Erika Solomon and Khaled Yacoub Oweis; Editing by Jon Hemming)